Techtonica/curriculum/_templates/projects.md

 ### Primary Goals
 1. Include the SWBAT/AWBAT in this section.
 Each project's primary learning outcomes should directly reflect the SWBAT for each Topic that is covered with the project.
-For example - the second project for the apprentices is Server Side JS.
-SSJS should include all the Apprentices will be able to learn objectives for HTML, CSS, Bootstrap, Node, and Express.
+For example - the second project for the apprentices is Server Side JavaScript.
+SSJS should include all objectives the Apprentices have practiced during the week of the project.
+SSJS for example, will include HTML, CSS, Bootstrap, Node, and, Express.

 ## HTML & CSS
 - Write semantic markup using `<html> <head> <title> <body> <h1-6> <p> <ul>/<ol>/<li> <code>`